dotnet/arcade/Documentation/StartHere.md

-# Jumping into .NET Core 3 Infrastructure
+# Jumping into .NET Infrastructure

-The purpose of this document is to provide a jumping off point for repository owners looking to start upgrading their infrastructure to .NET Core 3.
-It will provide a general overview of the direction .NET Core 3 infrastructure is going and a general outline of steps you should take to get started with the upgrade, with links to appropriate detailed documentation.
+The purpose of this document is to provide a jumping off point for repository owners looking to start upgrading their infrastructure to .NET.
+It will provide a general overview of the direction .NET infrastructure is going and a general outline of steps you should take to get started with the upgrade, with links to appropriate detailed documentation.